pombreda/django-th-evernote/README.rst

 Django Trigger Happy : Service Evernote
 =======================================

-This service provide a way to (actually) store note from data coming from a service of your choice (like RSS) from Trigger Happy
+This service provides a way to (actually) store note from data coming from a service of your choice (like RSS) from Trigger Happy

 for example a new RSS item is published, django-th-evernote will store them